cabelo/Tucano-2b4-Instruct-openvino/README.md

 ## Description

-**[Tucano](https://huggingface.co/TucanoBR)** is a series of decoder-transformers natively pretrained in Portuguese.
+Tucano OpenVINO is the version of the Tucano model ported to Intel openVINO inference technology. **[Tucano](https://huggingface.co/TucanoBR)** is a series of decoder-transformers natively pretrained in Portuguese.
 All Tucano models were trained on **[GigaVerbo](https://huggingface.co/datasets/TucanoBR/GigaVerbo)**, a concatenation of deduplicated Portuguese text corpora amounting to 200 billion tokens.

 Read our preprint [here](https://arxiv.org/abs/2411.07854).
 Read our preprint here.